 Like students pursuing degrees on campus in Corvallis, new or current OSU Ecampus students have the option being housed in UESP while they explore major options.
-The same exploration philosophy and principles we use with on-campus students applies to Ecampus students -- learning more about yourself and your major options is the best way to confirm that you are going to land in a major that fits.
+The same exploration philosophy and principles we use with on-campus students applies to Ecampus students -- learning more about yourself and your major options is the best way to confirm that you are going to discover a major that fits.
 Our goal is to help you be active in your exploration process and connect with one of the available Ecampus majors as expeditiously as possible.
 During your time with UESP, you and your UESP advisor will dialogue at lease once a term if not more often to facilitate the exploration process.

 1. A great starting point is to take ALS 114 Career Decision Making.
 The online version of ALS 114 is taught by Kyle Cassady, a former UESP advisor and the Career Counselor for OSU's Ecampus students.
 Kyle will guide you through a strategic process of learning more about your interests, values, and abilities to help you set the foundation for learning more about academic and career paths that might be a good fit for you.